wailsapp/wails/v3/wep/proposals/service_tooling/proposal.md

 `myservice.go` contains the service implementation.
 This will be named according to the service name.

 `service.yaml` contains metadata about the service.
+This will contain the following fields:
+   - Version - The Version of the service definition file
+   - Service - Fixed Key
+     - Name          - Name of the service
+     - Description   - Description of the service
+     - URL           - URL to get help on the service
+     - Version       - Version of the service

 `go.mod` is the standard Go module file.